Today's Top Gainer

 Balance Sheet parameters

 The retail lending growth was led by auto loans, personal loans, and credit cards.
-Mortgages continue to grow faster than the industry growth.
-The demonetisation of large denomination currency notes in November 2016 however led to some moderation in retail loan disbursements in segments like loan against property, retail agricultural loans and home loans during Q3FY17.
-However, the growth trends normalised during Q4FY17.
-The Bank continued to focus on secured loan products that accounted for 85% of retail loans.
-Home loans remain the largest retail segment and accounted for 44% of retail loans, retail agricultural loans accounted for 16%, loans against property 8%, personal loans and credit cards were 12% and auto loans 10%, while non-schematic loans comprising loan against deposits and other loans accounted for 10%.
+Mortgages continue to grow slower than the retail lending growth.
+Home loans remain the largest retail segment and accounted for 38% of retail loans, loans against property 8%, personal loans and credit cards were 17% and auto loans 11%, while non-schematic loans comprising loan against deposits and other loans accounted for 6%.

-The investment book of the Bank decreased by 2.08% to Rs 128,794 crores, of which investments in Government and approved securities, held mainly for SLR requirement, decreased by 3.66% to Rs 3,008 crores.
-Other investments, including corporate debt securities, increased by 2.28% to Rs 5,786 crores.
-86% of the government securities have been classified in the HTM category, while 96% of the bonds and debentures portfolio has been classified in the AFS category.
-The modified duration as on 31 March, 2017 for the HTM, AFS and HFT portfolio stood at 6.23 years, 3.79 years and 3.53 years respectively.
+The investment portfolio of the Bank increased by 14% to 174,969 crore, of which investments in Government and approved securities, held mainly for SLR requirement, increased by 16% to 120,239 crore.
+Other investments, including corporate debt securities, increased by 10% to 54,730 crore.
+86% of the government securities has been classified in the HTM category, while 79% of the bonds and debentures portfolio has been classified in the AFS category.

 Liabilities and shareholders funds